 However, the popular version we know today is the Grand Pas Classique that Petipa’s added in 1881 to music by Ludwig Minkus.
 The numerous female variations were included even later for a gala performance:

-“The Paquita grand pas classique was featured in the farewell gala of Enrico Cecchetti in 1902, where all of the leading ballerinas of the Mariinsky Theatre participated by performing their favorite solos from various ballets.
+“The Paquita Grand Pas Classique was featured in the farewell gala of Enrico Cecchetti in 1902, where all of the leading ballerinas of the Mariinsky Theatre participated by performing their favourite solos from various ballets.
 Thus, the tradition of including an entire suite of solos for various ballerinas began, a tradition which is still in place today.”
 Wikipedia

 State Ballet School Berlin, 1990

 There can be up to 13 female solos plus the pas de trois in Paquita performances.
 This offers a great opportunity for ballet companies to showcase their versatility and strength and can sometimes require a lot of stamina from the less enthusiastic audience members.

 I remember how much fun we had in ballet school performing this dynamic piece with its Spanish flair and particular epaulements.
 It stood in stark contrast to the lengthy rehearsals of Les Sylphides, a piece which I also loved once I got promoted to dancing the pas de deux.

 We rehearsed Paquita with one of our most respected teachers.
 Whilst she was meticulous about precision she also projected her great passion for this piece onto us.